Here’s the thing:

 If you want to make money in the markets, just buy low and sell high.

 Well, you can do so with Bollinger Bands (duh).

 The outer Bollinger Bands are 2 standard deviations away from the mean.

 This means if the price is in the lower band, it’s considered “cheap”.
 And if it’s in the upper band, it’s considered “expensive”.

 “Great!
 I’ll just go long when the price reaches the lower band.”

 Not so fast my young Padawan.

-If you want to have a higher probability of success, then you’ll need a few confluence factors coming together before you trade the bands.
+If you want to have a higher probability of success with the Bollinger Band strategy, then you’ll need a few confluence factors coming together before you trade the bands.

 - Look to long the lower band in an uptrend (and vice versa)